GreenLemonProtocol/dksap-polkadot/README.md

 ### Algorithm
 The first full working implementation of DKSAP(Dual-Key Stealth Address Protocol) was announced by a developer known as rynomster/sdcoin in 2014 for ShadowSend, a capable, efficient and decentralized anonymous wallet solution.
 The DKSAP has been implemented in many cryptocurrency systems since then, including Monero, Samourai Wallet, and TokenPay, just to name a few.
-The protocol takes advantage of two pairs of cryptographic keys, namely a ‘scan key’ pair and a ‘spend key’ pair, and computes a one-time payment address per transaction, as detailed below:
+The protocol takes advantage of two pairs of cryptographic keys, namely a ‘scan key’ pair and a ‘spend key’ pair, and computes a one-time encrypted address per transaction, as detailed below:

 * The receiver has two private/public key pairs (s, S) and (b, B), where S = s^G and B = b^G are ‘scan public key’ and ‘spend public key’, respectively.
 Here G is the base point of an elliptic curve group.